 We have a limited operating history and have incurred significant losses since inception.
-Our only product approved for sale is DANYELZA, which only recently received approval and we have never generated any substantial revenue from product sales.
+Our only product approved for sale is DANYELZA, and we have never generated any substantial revenue from product sales.
 We expect to incur significant losses for the foreseeable future.
 We may never achieve or maintain profitability, which may cause the market value of our common stock to decline significantly.

 We are a commercial-stage biopharmaceutical company with a limited operating history.
 Since our inception in 2015, we have incurred significant losses each year.
-As of June 30, 2022 our accumulated deficit was approximately \$409.7 million.
+As of September 30, 2022 our accumulated deficit was approximately \$437.2 million.
 We have financed our operations principally through private placements, the initial public offering of our common stock in 2018 as well as subsequent public offerings of our common stock in November 2019 and February 2021, and the sale of our PRV granted upon FDA approval of DANYELZA.

-To date, we have devoted substantially all our efforts to research and development, and more recently, commercialization of DANYELZA, our only approved product to date and our other lead product candidate omburtamab.
-On November 25, 2020, DANYELZA was approved by the FDA for the treatment, in combination with GM-CSF, of pediatric patients 1 year of age and older and adult patients with relapsed/refractory, or R/R, high-risk neuroblastoma, or NB, in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
-While our biologic license application, or BLA, for our lead product candidate omburtamab was accepted for priority review by the FDA in May 2022 no assurance can be given that we will receive regulatory approval for the sale of omburtamab or other product candidates in the near term, if at all.
-While we will be entitled to receive a PRV upon the potential FDA approval of omburtamab, we may not be successful in selling or otherwise realizing the value of such PRV.
-Our other product candidates are in the early stages of clinical development or pre-clinical research.
+To date, we have devoted substantially all our efforts to research and development, and more recently, commercialization of DANYELZA, our only approved product to date and omburtamab.
+On November 25, 2020, DANYELZA was approved by the FDA for the treatment, in combination with GM CSF, of pediatric patients 1 year of age and older and adult patients with relapsed/refractory, or R/R, high risk neuroblastoma, or NB, in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
+Although in May 2022 our biologic license application, or BLA, for omburtamab was accepted for priority review by the FDA, in October 2022 an Oncologic Drugs Advisory Committee, or Advisory Committee, to the FDA voted 16 to 0 that the BLA did not provide sufficient evidence to conclude that omburtamab improves overall survival among the target patient population.
+Thus, no assurance can be given that we will receive regulatory approval for the sale of omburtamab or any of our other product candidates in the near term, or at all.
+While we would expect to be entitled to receive a PRV if the FDA approves the BLA for omburtamab, we can provide no assurance that we will ultimately obtain FDA approval for omburtamab.
+In the event the FDA ultimately approves omburtamab, we may no longer be eligible to receive a PRV, and even if we receive a PRV, we may not be successful in selling or otherwise realizing the value of any such PRV.
+Our other product candidates are in the early stages of clinical development or pre clinical research.
 As a result, we expect that it will be a number of years, if ever, before we have any of these other product candidates approved and ready for commercialization.

 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
-Our only approved product for sale is DANYELZA, which only received FDA approval on November 25, 2020 and we have not generated any substantial revenue from product sales.
-We began limited sales and shipments of DANYELZA in February 2021 and we do not anticipate generating substantial revenue from product sales until DANYELZA has been on the market for a period of time, if ever.
+Our only approved product for sale is DANYELZA, which received FDA approval on November 25, 2020.
+We began limited sales and shipments of

+DANYELZA in February 2021 and we have not yet generated substantial revenue from product sales, and we do not anticipate generating substantial revenue from product sales until DANYELZA has been on the market for a period of time, if ever.
 No assurance can be given that we will ever receive regulatory approval for any of our product candidates other than DANYELZA.
 Our ability to generate revenue and achieve profitability depends significantly on our success in many factors, including: